 Step 1: Download the visa application form

-Obtain the visa application form from the Peruvian Diplomatic Mission in your country or you can download the Visa Application Form through the internet.
+Obtain the visa application form from the Peruvian Diplomatic Mission in your country or you can download the Visa Application Form.

 Step 2: Fill up the visa application form